tarantool/doc/doc/getting_started/getting_started_imcp.rst

 *   Videos with descriptions
 *   Likes for each video

-Create a ``schema.yml`` file to load the schema into the cluster.
+Copy the schema description from the code block below and paste it in the ``schema.yml`` file on the **Code** tab.
-Copy and paste schema to this file.
 Click the "Apply" button.
 After that, the data schema will be described in the cluster.

 This is what our data schema will look like: